RC Strasbourg Alsace

-The club is one of six clubs to have won all three major French trophies: the Championship in 1979, the Coupe de France in 1951, 1966 and 2001 and the Coupe de la Ligue in 1964, 1997, 2005 and 2019.
-Strasbourg is also among the six teams to have played more than 2,000 games in France's top flight (spanning 56 seasons) and has taken part in 52 European games since 1961.
-Despite these accomplishments, the club has never really managed to establish itself as one of France's leading clubs, experiencing relegation at least once a decade since the early 1950s.
-Racing has changed its manager 52 times in 75 years of professional play, often under pressure from the fans.
+RC Strasbourg is one of six clubs to have won all three major French trophies: Division 1, now Ligue 1, in 1979; the Coupe de France in 1951, 1966 and 2001; and the Coupe de la Ligue in 1964, 1997, 2005 and 2019.
+It is also among the six teams to have played more than 2,000 games in France's top flight (spanning 56 seasons) and has taken part in 52 European games since 1961.
+By contrast, it has also experienced relegation at least once a decade since the early 1950s.
+It has changed its manager 52 times in 75 years of professional play.

-The destiny of the club has always been wedded to the history of Alsace.
-Like the region, Racing has changed nationality three times and has a troubled history.
-Founded in what was then a part of the German Empire, the club from the beginning insisted on its Alsatian and popular roots, in opposition to the first Strasbourg-based clubs which came from the German-born bourgeoisie.
-When Alsace was returned to France in 1919, the club changed its name from "1.
-FC Neudorf" to the current "Racing Club de Strasbourg" in imitation of Pierre de Coubertin's Racing Club de France, a clear gesture of francophilia.
-Racing players lived through World War II as most Alsatians did: evacuated in 1939, annexed in 1940 and striving to avoid nazification and incorporation in the Wehrmacht between 1942 and 1944.
-When Alsace was definitively returned to France, Racing's identity switched towards Jacobinism with, for example, emotional wins in the cup in 1951 and 1966 amidst Franco-Alsatian controversies.
-More recently, the club has been eager to promote its European vocation along with its strong local ties.
+The destiny of the RC Strasbourg has always been wedded to the history of Alsace.
+Like the region, the club has changed nationality three times and has a troubled history.
+The club was founded when the city (and the region of Alsace-Lorraine) was part of the German Empire, and the club insisted on its Alsatian and popular roots from the beginning, in opposition to the first Strasbourg-based clubs which came from the German-born bourgeoisie.
+When Alsace was returned to France after the First World War, the club changed its name from 1.
+FC Neudorf to the current Racing Club de Strasbourg, in imitation of Pierre de Coubertin's Racing Club de France, a clear gesture of francophilia.
+RC Strasbourg players lived through the Second World War as most Alsatians did: evacuated in 1939, annexed in 1940 and striving to avoid Nazification and incorporation in the Wehrmacht between 1942 and 1944.
+When Alsace was definitively returned to France after the war, Strasbourg's identity switched towards Jacobinism with, for example, emotional wins in the cup in 1951 and 1966 amidst Franco-Alsatian controversies.

-In April 2021, the club partnered up with French Esport organization Team Vitality for the FIFA eLigui 1, marking their first step into competitive Esports.